fyngyrz/soyacro/README.md

 ### But what if I _need_ non-ASCII characters in a replacement field?

 Then you can use HTML entities.
 For instance, El ni&#241;o can be spelled as `El ni&#241;o`.
 Simple as that.
-You can do the same thing in the expansion field.
+You can write the same thing in the expansion field.

+Don't know the HTML entity for a certain character?
+No problem.
+Type it into the input field of this application, press submit, and it will appear in the bottom field.
+Just copy and paste.

 ### Contributions: